• Skip to main content

 Notes

-I love the trivet that comes with the Instant Pot because it allows me to easily lower awkward or large things down into the pot.
+• I love the trivet that comes with the Instant Pot because it allows you to easily lower awkward or large things down into the pot.
 Use your trivet to lower the batter-filled, foil-covered cake pan before cooking!
-There’s no need to create a “foil sling” because the trivet gets the job done!
+There’s no need to create a “foil sling” or to use a bakeware sling because the trivet gets the job done itself.

-I believe that the CAKE button on the Instant Pot has some extra magic built into it.
-If your IP has this button, use it!
-If not, use the PRESSURE COOK button for the same amount of time.
+• You’ll find a “cake” button on newer models of Instant Pot.
+If your pressure cooker has this button, use it!
+If not, use the “pressure cook” button, and for the same amount of time.

-I tested this cake with “extras” in the batter (chocolate chips or M&M’s, for example) AND without and the cakes turned out great both ways.
+• I tested this cake with “extras” in the batter (chocolate chips or M&M’s, for example) and without and the cake turned out great both ways, every time.
 Do not exceed more than 1 cup of extras.

 Nutrition